 Elementary Italian 102 is a continuation of spoken and written Italian for students who have successfully completed Elementary Italian 101.
 The main focus of the course is to enable students to continue developing their basic communication skills in standard written and spoken Italian.
 Students will continue their study of classical Italian in addition to learning more aspects of the contemporary Italian culture.

 Prerequisite: ITAL 101.
+Fulfills American/Global Diversity requirement.

 ITAL 201 Intermediate Italian